Hereditary Spastic Paraparesis

 Usually, symptoms continue to slowly worsen, but sometimes they level off after adolescence.
 Life span is not affected.

-About 10% of people with the disorder have other abnormalities due to damage of the brain, spinal cord, or nerves.
-For example, they may have eye problems, lack of muscle control, hearing loss, intellectual disability, dementia, and peripheral nerve disorders.
+Many forms of hereditary spastic paraparesis damage other parts of the body in addition to the spinal cord.
+These forms may cause other problems, such as eye problems, lack of muscle control, hearing loss, intellectual disability, dementia, and peripheral nerve disorders.

 Hereditary spastic paraparesis is diagnosed by excluding other disorders that cause similar symptoms (such as multiple sclerosis and spinal cord compression) and by determining whether other family members have hereditary spastic paraparesis.

-Blood tests (genetic testing) are sometimes done to check for the genes that cause the disorder.
+Blood tests to check for the genes that cause the disorder (genetic testing) are sometimes done.

-Treatment of hereditary spastic paraparesis focuses on relieving symptoms.
+Treatment of all forms of hereditary spastic paraparesis focuses on relieving symptoms.

 Physical therapy and exercise can help maintain mobility and muscle strength, improve range of motion and endurance, reduce fatigue, and prevent cramps and spasms.